Murtaza Hassan: Stage and television actor

 He also appeared in television serials, such as "Uncle Kyun" in the drama Shab Daig.

 Theatre director and playwright

 Apart from acting, he also wrote and directed plays, most notably Kotha.

 Death

-Murtaza Hassan died on 11 April 2011, at the Victoria Hospital in Bahawalpur.
+Murtaza Hassan died on 11 April 2011, at the Bahawal Victoria Hospital in Bahawalpur.
 He was believed to be 57 years old.
 He had a son, Hafiz M. Saad Hassan.